 Current Research and Scholarly Interests

 As the pulmonary division has grown over the years, my clinical and academic interests have broadened to include pediatric lung transplantation.
 In 2002, I subsumed the role of program director for the pediatric pulmonary lung and heart-lung transplant program at LPCH.
-As a result, we are the 5th largest pediatric lung and heart-lung transplant program in the United States (the 2nd largest pediatric heart-lung transplant program).
-At least 60 infants and children have been evaluated at the center for pediatric lung and heart-lung transplantation at LPCH and 19 children have received transplants in this period of time.
+As a result, we are the 5th largest pediatric lung and heart-lung transplant program in the United States (the 2nd largest pediatric heart-lung transplant program) and the only pediatric lung transplant center in the Southwest, West, and Northwest region of the country (not including Texas).
+At least 100 infants and children have been evaluated at the center for pediatric lung and heart-lung transplantation at LPCH and 37 children have received transplants in this period of time.

 This nascent field of medicine is one in which little is known of the cellular and molecular mechanisms within transplantation dynamics and where the possibilities for discovery and therapeutic advances are considerable.
 In this field, I have co-authored several peer-reviewed manuscripts and abstracts, and I am a PI in international studies regarding outcomes for children who have undergone lung and heart-lung transplantation.
-The pediatric lung and heart-lung transplant program at LPCH is one of seven sites participating in an international prospective study funded by the Clinical Trials in Organ Transplantation in Children (CTOT-C) from the NIH that will examine the effect that viral infections may have on the mechanisms of lung allograft rejection (development of bronchiolitis obliterans, OB) in children.
+The pediatric lung and heart-lung transplant program at LPCH is one of seven sites that participated in an international prospective study funded by the Clinical Trials in Organ Transplantation in Children (CTOT-C) from the NIH that will examine the effect that viral infections may have on the mechanisms of lung allograft rejection (development of bronchiolitis obliterans, OB) in children.
 OB is the single most important life-limiting process affecting lung and heart-lung transplant recipients.
 It is a fibrosing process that obliterates the allograft airway lumen.
 Once the process is initiated, it is difficult to abrogate.
 The etiology is poorly understood, and multifactorial.
 Most transplant researchers agree that ischemia-reperfusion injury (IRI) creates an abnormal cellular redox milieu that contributes to neutrophilic inflammation.
 Histopathologically, neutrophilic inflammation heralds the pathophysiologic consequences that result in graft failure due to OB.
 To date, the association of these early IRI and redox events to the occurrence of OB has not been fully investigated.